- 11 berths

 A traditional town on the island of Kea.

-A holiday on a sailboat, with or without a skipper, is undoubtedly an unforgettable experience.
-The possibility of planning an itinerary without any restraint or limitation makes it the perfect holiday for those who love tranquility and direct contact with nature.
+A sailing trip in Greece, with or without a skipper, is undoubtedly an experience you will remember forever.
+The ability to customize your trip without constraints and limitations makes it a perfect vacation for those who love tranquility and direct contact with nature.